 You know you’re doing something right when your company name becomes a regularly used workplace verb.
 “Hey, can you DropBox those files to me?” is something often heard around a variety of workplaces — especially those dealing in larger-sized data files.
 Because of its strengths as a file storage system, DropBox is often forgiven for its weaknesses — including data editing on the fly as well as some security limitations.
 It isn’t always recommended that DropBox is used for extremely sensitive data such as information requiring intense data privacy measures.
 Still, for organizations that need to be able to share large files quickly and easily, DropBox may be a great choice.

 GlobalSearch from Square9 and JD Young is an intuitive document management system designed to allow you to take your workspace anywhere.
-More like a business toolbox than a file sharing system, GlobalSearch also allows users to create and edit files, pull data, and even create workflows on the fly.
+More like a business toolbox than a file-sharing system, GlobalSearch also allows users to create and edit files, pull data, and even create workflows on the fly.
 Where many mobile work solutions fail, GlobalSearch shines with intense security to make sure your data is safe — no matter the device used to access it.
-As an authorized reseller, JD Young invites you to reach out in order to learn more about how GlobalSearch can help your organization.